jgeek/doctor-appointment/README.md

 ## Architecture

-In this project I tried to implement Port and Adapter architecture and some do DDD practices.
+In this project I tried to implement Port and Adapter architecture and somehow do DDD practices.
 By the way the code need some refactoring.

 ## Tests